Develop Strategy

 Care and Support Services

-For Care and Support Services procurements, Procurement Officers must use Route 3 Develop Strategy stations and sub-stations to develop their service strategy and plan their approach to the procurement.
+For Care and Support Services procurements, the buyer must use Route 3 Develop Strategy stations and sub-stations to develop their service strategy and plan their approach to the procurement.
 You should then progress Route 2 from the Develop Documents station.

 Cyber Security